bashman4u84/zone01-Piscine/checkpoint_solutions_batch_1.md

 - The function should handle both positive and negative numbers, which are indicated by a `+` or `-` sign at the very beginning of the string.
 - If the string contains any characters that are not digits (outside of the optional leading sign), the function should return `0`.
-- For this exercise, you can assume the number will fit within the `int` type.

 ### Answer